4GeeksAcademy/html-tutorial-exercises-course/exercises/11-nested-tags/README.md

 ## What are Nested Tags? 🤔

 Let's think for a moment of HTML tags as boxes that hold your content; they can contain text, images, and related media...
-Sometimes, you'll have to place boxes inside of other boxes.
+Sometimes, you'll have to place boxes inside other boxes.
 In this case, those "inner" boxes are `nested` inside of others.

-In other words, `Nested Tags` refer to adding a tag inside the same tag as immediate child.
+In other words, `Nested Tags` refer to adding a tag inside the same tag as an immediate child.

 ## 📝 Instructions: